Introduction: The Power of Data Analysis

 Data Analysis

-- The process of data analysis through the application of data analysis tools help us understand the data, interpret the analysis results and make conclusions regarding effective business.
+- The process of data analysis through the application of data analysis tools helps us understand the data, interpret the analysis results and make conclusions regarding effective business decisions.

 Data Interpretation: